edelstone/actionverb.com/job-ads/infrastructure.md

 Have you built and managed large cloud server deployments that have seen real production usage?
 Are you an expert at automation tools like Chef, Consul, Terraform, and Kubernetes?
-Does having an amazing logging system like Splunk or ELK keep you up at night?
+Does having an amazing logging system like Splunk or ELK really get you excited?
 If so, we’d like you to learn about Action Verb!

 We're looking to hire more engineers to fill roles on our Infrastructure